Absulit/points/README.md

 Uniforms are sent separately in the `main.js` file and they are all combined in the shaders in the struct called `params` .
 By default, all values are `f32` if no Struct or Type is specified in the third parameter.
 If values have more than one dimension (`array`, `vec2f`, `vec3f`, `vec4f`...) the data has to be send as an array.
 Uniforms can not be modified at runtime inside the shaders, they can only receive data from the JavaScript side.

----

-> **Note:** structs as uniform types have very basic support and it will be fixed in later updates

----

 ```js
 // main.js